itsaark/Swift-iOS-Projects/Stretchy Effect/README.md

 ![Platform iOS](https://img.shields.io/badge/Platform-iOS-blue.svg) ![Programming Language Swift](https://img.shields.io/badge/Programming_Language-Swift-orange.svg)

-Stretchy Effect is a cool effect which can be used in lieu of tableView header.
-When you scroll/pull down the tableView, the header gets zoomed in.
+Stretchy Effect is a cool effect which can be used in lieu of tableView headerView.
+When the tableView is pulled down the headerView gets dragged and zoomed in.
 I have used the following libraries to complete this demo app

   - Alamofire to make HTTP requets